 Nationwide Children’s Hospital NICU

-Fellows spend their NICU month in J4 caring for high acuity patients.
+Fellows work alongside four neonatology attendings as well as neonatal nurse practitioners, and residents.
 The neonatal fellow will play a central role in providing care as a member of a multidisciplinary staff comprised of dedicated professionals, including specially trained nurses and nurse practitioners, respiratory therapists, clinical pharmacists, nutritionists, educators and social workers.
 Fellows will also have the ability to interact with pediatric surgery, neurosurgery, cardiothoracic surgery, pediatric anesthesiology and a full range of pediatric medical subspecialists.

-The experience for the first and second year fellows will focus on increasing skills in medical decision making, gaining proficiency in procedures frequently performed on neonates, establishing leadership skills by supervising residents, and improving communication techniques by interacting with parents, consultant physicians, and other members of the health care team.
+The experience for the first and second year fellows will focus on increasing skills in medical decision making, gaining proficiency in procedures frequently performed on neonates, establishing leadership skills, and improving communication techniques by interacting with parents, consultant physicians, and other members of the health care team.
 As fellows gain confidence and knowledge, they are given more responsibility and autonomy with the major focus of the third year rotations being developing skills as an independent neonatologist.

-The Ohio State University NICU has 49 beds and is a Level III unit capable of providing continuous life support, including high-frequency ventilation, and inhaled nitric oxide.
-An active, high-risk delivery service managed by Maternal-Fetal Medicine provides fellows with ample opportunity to become proficient at the resuscitation and initial management of critically-ill newborns.
-Fellows are supervised by two neonatology attending physicians each month and are given increasing responsibility to manage patients, lead rounds, and teach as their training progresses.
+The Ohio State University NICU has 49 beds and is a Level III unit capable of providing continuous life support, including high-frequency ventilation and inhaled nitric oxide.
+An active high-risk delivery service managed by Maternal-Fetal Medicine provides fellows with ample opportunity to become proficient at the resuscitation and initial management of critically-ill newborns.
+Fellows are supervised by three neonatology attending physicians each month and are given increasing responsibility to manage patients, lead rounds, and teach as their training progresses.
+Fellows work along side neonatal nurse practitioners and supervise a team of eight pediatrics interns and residents.
+The Ohio State and Nationwide Children’s main campus NICUs are in close physical proximity (10 minute drive).

 A thorough 1 week ECMO course is offered annually and fellows have the opportunity to manage patients on ECMO with appropriate faculty supervision.